By Eric Bright

 Any time I talk to a layperson regarding religion, the conversation comes down to this point.
 I am going to call it the Fallacy of Backward Probability Calculation.

-The fallacy of backward probability calculation happens when someone claims that an event that has already happened (p=1), is impossible to happen (p≈0), because the probability of an exact event to happen again randomly is almost zero.
+The fallacy of backward probability calculation happens when someone claims that an event that has already happened (p=1), is impossible to happen (p≈0), because the probability of an exact event to randomly happen again is almost zero.

 So in this fallacy, they are comparing the probability of an event that has already occurred (randomly or otherwise), with the probability of a hypothetical, identical event in the future should it happen randomly.
 Then assigning the probability of the latter to the former.